rndmcnlly/brace/README.md

 - A **middle-end assistant character**, Brace, that applies a customized system prompt when chatting with users, consulting the knowledge wiki as needed.
     - Brace uses a **knowledge wiki** consisting of a collection of linked Markdown documents providing the assistant with specialized knowledge and behavioral instructions relevant to the current conversational context.
 Unlike mainstream retrieval-augmented generation (RAG) engines, accesses to this wiki are based on explicit and exact lookup of entire documents (rather than implicit lookup of document fragments).
     - Brace allows students to submit conversation transcripts directly to assigments on the **Canvas LMS** (assuming they accept submissions in the form of HTML file uploads).
+    - Brace can also fetch the text content of public web pages and query public projects on GitHub.
 - A **back-end chat-completion engine** based on the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions) (which is implemented by may providers beyond OpenAI).